fourlabsldn/offline-pages/README.md

 The last thing we want is to have synchronisation problems because the website content just doesn't update.

 Third party resources caching should  probably be left for the Browser to do.

+## Dynamic page generation

+### Problems

+It is just not straight forward at all to render your server-precompiled code in the client-side.
+  - The use of partials is very fragile
+  - You must make sure to use the exact same helpers in the server and client side